How will you ‘beat’ Ebbinghaus?

 And by programme, I don’t just mean the training event, I mean what is designed to happen after the training event.

 Given our propensity to forget things that we don’t review and recall soon, and regularly, after we first learn them, it can be hard to retain the learning long enough to transfer it to the point of work.
+No matter what you do, a lot of what is learnt in your classroom won’t survive the journey.
+This means you need to get clear on what learning MUST survive the journey to the point of work.

+Other than the MUST survive content, what else is in your training course?
+Do you really need it?
 You may decide to reduce the amount of training and instead introduce the content directly into the workflow on an ‘as needed’ basis, aka performance support, thus avoiding the perils of the forgetting curve.